graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 #### One-to-One Connections

-To create a one-way one-to-one connection between a parent document and its child assign the property to a Document reference (see `leadingActor` property assigned to the `jeffGoldblum` child document below).
+To create a one-way one-to-one connection between a document and another, assign the property to a `Document`, see below where the `leadingActor` property is connected by assigning the `jeffGoldblum` document.

 ```js
 await paper.mutate(({ create }) => {